Wandsworth Autism Advisory Service (WAAS) - Who we are

 Extensive experience working with children and young people.
 Other experience includes a placement abroad as well as working in mainstream schools.
 Other experience includes working in residential care for looked after children focusing on providing emotional and behavioural support, working closely with the local authorities including social services to provide the best care possible for children and young people.
 Also experienced in working in rehabilitation with children and young people who have acquired brain injuries implementing specialised speech and language, occupational therapy and physiotherapy programmes.
 Training includes B.S.
 Psychology, NVQ Level 2 diploma in Residential Childcare, NCFE Level 1 Counselling Interpersonal Skills, ELKLAN Communication Support for Verbal Pupils with ASD, AET - Good Autism Practice and AET- Making sense of Autism.

-We are also in the process of recruiting another speech and language therapist to join our team as well as an Occupational Therapist.
+We are also in the process of recruiting another speech and language therapist to join our team.

 The therapy team endeavours to support, educate and empower children/young people on the Autistic spectrum as well as their families and school settings.